Barefoot Kitchen

 Entirely plant-based street food — bold flavours drawn from global traditions.

 Barefoot Kitchen proves that vegan food doesn't need to apologise for itself.
 The menu is entirely plant-based, drawing on global street food traditions to create dishes that are bold, satisfying, and flavourful enough that the absence of meat is beside the point.
-This isn't the worthy-but-dull veganism of old — it's vibrant, punchy cooking that happens to not contain any animal products.
+This isn't the worthy-but-dull veganism of old.
+It's punchy cooking that happens to not contain any animal products.

 The setup is casual and unpretentious — closer to street food than sit-down restaurant.
 But the cooking has a care and creativity that elevates it well beyond the usual food-stall offering.
 Oxford's vegan scene has improved enormously in recent years, and Barefoot Kitchen is one of the reasons why.